Transport Canada and Health Canada Found in Violation of Access to Information Act — Commissioner Issues Orders

 Access to information is one of the few tools available to the public to understand how federal decisions are made, what internal knowledge exists, and how oversight is exercised.
 That is especially important in matters involving airport operations, community exposure to aircraft noise, public health concerns, changing flight paths, airspace redesign, and federal interactions with the Greater Toronto Airports Authority.

 When records are delayed for months, when responsible offices fail to retrieve and process responsive material, and when the legal right of access is effectively denied, public accountability is weakened.
-The Commissioner makes clear in this report that compliance with the Access to Information Act is not the responsibility of ATIP staff alone, but a departmental and collective responsibility extending across the institution.
+The Commissioner’s reports make clear that compliance with the Access to Information Act is not the responsibility of ATIP staff alone, but a departmental and collective responsibility extending across each institution.

-The report therefore has significance beyond a single request.
+The three reports therefore have significance beyond any single request.
 It raises broader concerns about record management, responsiveness, transparency, and the functioning of federal oversight in matters affecting communities surrounding Toronto Pearson Airport.

 Documents